k3davis/TinyMediator/README.md

 | `AddMediatorHandlers()`    | Partial method generated for DI registration        |

 ## Contributions
-There are many, more robust libraries out there that implement the mediator pattern.
+There are many, more robust libraries out there that implement the Mediator pattern.
 I made this library for the simplest use case and wanted source generation to automate registrations without using reflection.
 If this is generally useful to others I might be surprised, but any suggestions or contributions are welcome.

 ## License
 MIT - Use, modify, and distribute it freely in open source and commercial projects.